mike-ward/mike-ward.github.io/_posts/2007-12-09-colorful-error-messages-may-not-be-the-best-choice.md

 ---
 layout: post
-title:  Colorful error messages may not be the best choice
+title: 'Colorful error messages may not be the best choice'
 ---
 The error message below appeared on our corporate intranet site the other day.